bullet-db/bullet-db.github.io/docs/ws/setup.md

 This launches the Web Service using Kafka as the PubSub, no custom schema (the default sample columns) and the default values in [settings](https://github.com/yahoo/bullet-service/blob/master/src/main/resources/application.yaml).
 It also uses a root logging level of ```INFO```.

-You could also tweak the various Bullet Web Service settings by passing them in to the command above.
+You could also tweak the various Bullet Web Service or Spring Boot settings by passing them in to the command above.
+For instance, you could also provide a path to your schema file using ```--bullet.schema.file=/path/to/schema.json```.
 You could also have a custom ```application.yaml``` file (you can change the name using ```spring.config.name```) and pass it to the Web Service instead by running:

 ```bash
 java -Dloader.path=bullet-kafka.jar -jar bullet-service.jar --spring.config.location=application.yaml